ufidon/java/mod7/labs/Lab5.md

   - Use this dialog box to connect to the database as shown below
   - ![connect to database](./images/con2db.png)
 - **Hints**
+  - create a thread for each update to avoid frizzing the GUI
   - Batch update implementation in one thread
     - drop the table TBBATCH
       ```sql